 Options to be considered in your consultation are breast implant size, breast implant shape (round or teardrop), implant projection (low or high profile) breast implant incision site, and breast implant placement.

 Silkwood Medical uses advanced 3D imaging technology that shows you how your breasts will actually look with added volume.
 We take pictures of your body at different angles and save them to our 3D simulation computer.
 We then “virtually fill” your breasts with various size breast implants so you can immediately see for yourself on the computer monitor what your breasts will look like with implants of various profiles and volume.
 You will also have the chance to physically try on different types and sizes of breast implants from the samples we keep in our offices.

 Silicone implants are made of a silicone rubber shell and are filled with silicone gel.
 Modern silicone implants are far superior to saline implants in terms of feel, shape and longevity.
 It is for these reasons that silicone implants represent by far the majority of implants used for breast augmentation in Australia today and our surgeons prefer silicone over saline.

 Round or Teardrop?

 The implants available differ in shape, texture, profile, width, height and volume.
-The type, style, and size of breast implants you choose are determined by your lifestyle, body contours, the amount of breast tissue you have, and the cup size and appearance that you would like to achieve; Dr Sanki will discuss all these options with you in your consultation to determine which implant shape is best for you.
+The type, style, and size of breast implants you choose are determined by your lifestyle, body contours, the amount of breast tissue you have, and the cup size and appearance that you would like to achieve; our surgeons will discuss all these options with you in your consultation to determine which implant shape is best for you.

 We offer our patients a choice in their incision location